crownstone/crownstone-lib-hue-behaviour/documentation/Bridge.md

 If the Philips Hue bridge has connection issues, such as it is not reachable or the ip address is set wrong, the bridge object attempts to rediscover the bridge.
 Note that if the bridge id is not set, the rediscovery will not work and an error is thrown.

 During the period of rediscovering, `bridge.reachable` is set to `false`, `bridge.reconnecting` is set to `true` and all api calls will be ignored and returned with `{"hadConnectionFailure":true}` .
-The bridge will attempt to rediscover indefintely.
+The bridge will attempt to rediscover indefinitely.

 After a successfull discovery it updates the ipaddress to the new ipaddress, `bridge.reachable` is set to `true`, `bridge.reconnecting` is set to `false` and it will return one more time `{"hadConnectionFailure":true}`.